drizopoulos/website/content/home/people.md

 The current composition of my research group:

-- **Eleni-Rosalina Andrinopoulou**: Elrozy is post-Doc working on several extensions of joint models.
+- **Eleni-Rosalina Andrinopoulou**: Elrozy is a post-Doc working on several extensions of joint models.
 Currently on time-varying association structures, and a combination of shared random effects joint models with joint latent class models.
 More info on her GitHub page.
 [[GitHub](https://github.com/ERandrinopoulou)]
 [[twitter](https://twitter.com/ERandrinopoulou)]